coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/updating-stake-pool-information.md

 {% endtab %}
 {% endtabs %}

 If you're changing your poolMetaData.json, remember to calculate the hash of your metadata file and re-upload the updated poolMetaData.json file.
-Refer to [section 9 for information.](./#9-register-your-stakepool)&#x20;
+For more details, refer to the section [Registering Your Stake Pool](../part-iii-operation/registering-your-stake-pool.md).

 {% tabs %}
 {% tab title="block producer node" %}